Analytic philosophy: Meta-ethics

-As well as Hume's famous is/ought distinction, twentieth-century meta-ethics has two original strains.
+As well as Hume's famous is–ought problem, twentieth-century meta-ethics has two original strains.

 Principia Ethica

-The first is G. E. Moore's investigation into the nature of ethical terms (e.g., good) in his Principia Ethica (1903), which advances a kind of moral realism called ethical non-naturalism and is known for the open question argument and identifying the naturalistic fallacy, a major topic of investigation for analytical philosophers.
-According to Moore, "Goodness is a simple, undefinable, non-natural property."

-Contemporary philosophers, such as Russ Shafer-Landau in Moral Realism: A Defence, defend ethical non-naturalism.
+The first strain is based on G. E. Moore's Principia Ethica (1903), which advances non-naturalist moral realism.
+The work is known for the open question argument and identifying the naturalistic fallacy, major topics for analytic philosophers.
+According to Moore, goodness is sui generis, a simple (undefinable), non-natural property.
+Contemporary philosophers, such as Russ Shafer-Landau in Moral Realism: A Defence (2003), still defend ethical non-naturalism.

-Emotivism

-The second is founded on logical positivism and its attitude that unverifiable statements are meaningless.
-As a result, they avoided normative ethics and instead began meta-ethical investigations into the nature of moral terms, statements, and judgments.

-The logical positivists opined that statements about value—including all ethical and aesthetic judgments—are non-cognitive; that is, they cannot be objectively verified or falsified.
-Instead, the logical positivists adopted an emotivist theory, which was that value judgments expressed the attitude of the speaker.
-It is also known as the boo/hurrah theory.
-For example, in this view, saying, "Murder is wrong", is equivalent to saying, "Boo to murder", or saying the word "murder" with a particular tone of disapproval.

-While analytic philosophers generally accepted non-cognitivism, emotivism had many deficiencies.
-It evolved into more sophisticated non-cognitivist theories, such as the expressivism of Charles Stevenson, and the universal prescriptivism of R. M. Hare, which was based on J. L. Austin's philosophy of speech acts.

-Critics

-As non-cognitivism, the is/ought distinction, and the naturalistic fallacy were questioned, analytic philosophers showed a renewed interest in the traditional questions of moral philosophy.
+After Moore's work, not much was done in analytic philosophy with ethics until the 1950s and 1960s, when there was a renewed interest in traditional moral philosophy.
 Philippa Foot defended naturalist moral realism and contributed several essays attacking other theories.
 (Note: Foot was the granddaughter of former US President Grover Cleveland.)
 Foot introduced the famous "trolley problem" into the ethical discourse.

-Perhaps the most influential critic was Elizabeth Anscombe, whose monograph Intention was called by Donald Davidson "the most important treatment of action since Aristotle".
-A favorite student and friend of Ludwig Wittgenstein, her 1958 article "Modern Moral Philosophy" declared the "is-ought" impasse to be unproductive.
-J.O.
-Urmson's article "On Grading" also called the is/ought distinction into question.

-Australian J. L. Mackie, in Ethics: Inventing Right And Wrong, defended anti-realist error theory.
+A student and friend of Wittgenstein, Elizabeth Anscombe, wrote a monograph Intention (1957) with an influential treatment of action.
+Her article "Modern Moral Philosophy" (1958) criticized consequentialism.

+Emotivism

+The second strain is founded on logical positivism and its attitude that unverifiable statements are meaningless.
+As a result, they avoided normative ethics and instead pursued meta-ethics.
+The logical positivists thought statements about value—including all ethical and aesthetic judgments—are non-cognitive.
+As a result, they adopted an emotivist theory, also known as the hurrah/boo theory, according to which valuing judgments expressed the attitude of the speaker.
+On this view, saying, "Murder is wrong", is equivalent to saying, "Boo to murder", or saying the word "murder" with a particular tone of disapproval.

+J. O. Urmson gave his own "grading theory" in "On Grading" (1950) and was admiring but critical of emotivism in The Emotive Theory of Ethics (1968).
+Emotivism evolved into more sophisticated non-cognitivist theories, such as the expressivism of Charles Stevenson in Ethics and Language (1944), and the universal prescriptivism of R. M. Hare, which was based on Austin's philosophy of speech acts.
+Other anti-realist moral theorists include Australian John Mackie, who in Ethics: Inventing Right And Wrong (1977) defended error theory and the argument from queerness.
 Bernard Williams also influenced ethics by advocating a kind of moral relativism and rejecting all other theories.